 Parents will be notified of all communication via all the normal means and details of plans will also be published on this website.
 In dynamic circumstances that require us to update plans and arrangements we will ensure that parents and carers are frequently and well informed.
 This may mean an increase in the level of communications home but only to the degree that is necessary for the safe and effective delivery of education.

-Our investment and commitment to blended and remote learning throughout 2020 and 2021 has ensured that as a school we can continue to deliver high quality provision which meets the needs of our school community and prepares them for the next steps at every key stage.
+Our investment and commitment to blended and remote learning has ensured that as a school we can continue to deliver high quality provision which meets the needs of our school community and prepares them for the next steps at every key stage.

 This investment has included: